 Gaining a taste for the Art world, SYRETT opened Workhouse Gallery a contemporary modern gallery, showing the works by Nick Walker, Joe Webb, Swoon, Dan Cimmerman, Famous when Dead, TONE and of course his own work.
 Sadly though Dan became ill with liver cancer and this chapter in his life had to come to an end so he could concentrate on getting well.

 After a difficult period convalescing, SYRETT returned to painting, creating his current body of work using nail varnish as his medium.

 Throughout his career Dan has exhibited his work in several countries including Germany, Italy, France, Holland, USA with many shows in the UK.
 Press coverage about him and his work has been published in over 200 International/National magazines/newspapers and websites.
 He also has several pieces of work in the much celebrated counter culture book, ‘High Flyers’ published by Booth-Clibborn Editions.

-Dan separates his time between Leeds and London where he has studios in each location.
+Dan separates his time between London and the Isle of Wight where he has studios.